DBAPI User Guide

 • When data cannot be found in the cache, the executor is executed, and the results are cached.

-• When an API internal error occurs, the alert plugin can send alert notifications, such as emails, SMS, DingTalk, Feishu, WeCom, etc.
+• When an API internal error occurs, the alarm plugin can send alarm notifications, such as emails, SMS, DingTalk, Feishu, WeChat, etc.

 # Data Transformation Plugin

 • Sometimes SQL cannot obtain the desired data format in one go.
 If using code to process and transform data is more convenient, the data transformation plugin should be used.
-Users write the code for data transformation logic.
+Users write the code for data transformation.

 • For example, transforming user phone numbers and bank card numbers in SQL query results for desensitization.